 Prices of pearls are based on several quality factors.
 The values provided in this guide are for round cultured pearls.
 Baroque pearls are about 25-35% the cost of round pearls.
 Natural pearls are extremely rare, and largely limited to auction and collector’s markets.
 These can be worth 10 to 20 times an equivalent Akoya cultured pearl.

-Calcareous concretions are valued much like pearls.
-Value goes to the brighter colors and stronger saturations.
-Shape values are based on symmetry, if not round or oval.
+Generally, calcareous concretions are valued much like pearls.
+Brighter colors and stronger saturations command higher prices.
+Rounds and ovals are more desirable, and other shapes are judged based on how symmetrical they appear.
 Smoother surfaces, higher luster, and larger sizes also increase value.

-Conch pearls (pronounced Conk) lack an iridescent nacre layer.
-However, they are rare and expensive organic gems.
+Conch pearls (pronounced conk) lack an iridescent nacre layer.
+However, they’re rare and expensive organic gems.
 Prices can run as high as $9,000 per carat.
-The Queen conch (Strombus gigas) is found primarily in the Florida Straits and the Bahamian and Caribbean Seas.
+The queen conch (Strombus gigas) is found primarily in the Florida Straits and the Bahamian and Caribbean Seas.
 Once common, their popularity as a culinary delicacy caused excessive harvesting.

 Bailer shell snails (Melo melo), also called Indian volute snails, live in the waters off South East Asia (roughly from Myanmar to Indonesia).
 Although predators, these rare snails are considered delicacies themselves.
-Unfortunately, cooking damages any calcareous concretions, melo pearls, that may rest inside the hapless mollusks.
+Unfortunately, cooking damages any melo pearls that may rest inside the hapless mollusks.
 In Myanmar, the shell is called a “coconut shell” (ohn kayu) and the gems “coconut pearls” (ohn pale).